rajveersinghsaini-code/aspnet-web-controls/README.md

 # aspnet-web-controls

-A simple JavaScript package for creating web controls similar to asp.net syntax with react format.
+A simple React package for creating web controls similar to asp.net syntax with react format.

 ## Installation